ArkhamKnightGPC/ArduinoProjects/README.md

 ## Light based theremin

 A light based theremin implemented on Arduino UNO with a photoresistor (also called **photocell** or **light-dependent resistor (LDR)**) and an active buzzer.

+<a id="Game-controller"></a>

+## Game controller

+A simple game controller with five button that control output signals connected to analog input pins.
+Using an active buzzer, we activate a sound effect when a button is pressed.